Petermak0106/Group169/README.md

   - Read the type of dice the player used.
 Return the dice points (a random point of the dice).
 5. Battle
   - Read the attack command by the player.
 Return the action.

+## Structure to be used
+1. Player:
+  - player's name
+  - player's level
+  - player's money balance
+  - items owned by the player
+2. Battle:
+  - number of bases
+  - number of defenders
+  - number of batteries
+  - number of air fighters
+  - number of protective covers
+3. Shop items:
+  - dice1
+  - dice2
+  - dice3
+  - prebuilt defender
+  - prebuilt battery
+  - extra game points